Lupercio421/STAT_790_Case_Seminar/README.md

 # STAT_790_Case_Seminar
-Hey everyone, this semester I am enrolled in the Project Seminar course for the B.A./M.A. program.
-Using data from the [NYC Department of Sanitation](https://data.cityofnewyork.us/City-Government/DSNY-Monthly-Tonnage-Data/ebb7-mvp5), I am analyzing waste tonnage collected throughout the five boroughs.
+Hey everyone!
+During the Spring '22 semester, I enrolled in the Project Seminar course for the B.A./M.A. program.
+Using data from the [NYC Department of Sanitation](https://data.cityofnewyork.us/City-Government/DSNY-Monthly-Tonnage-Data/ebb7-mvp5), I analyzed waste tonnage collected throughout the five boroughs.
 The data has been imported into R using an [API](https://dev.socrata.com/foundry/data.cityofnewyork.us/ebb7-mvp5) and the RSocrata package.

 ## Completed tasks for this project:
 * The challenge that I took on was to create a univariate time series model to anaylze the total waste collected for each of the five boroughs Bronx